dagbjorn/microcoffeeoncloud/README.md

 11.02.2022 | Extended GitHub Action build workflow with Sonar analysis using SonarCloud.
 10.05.2022 | Added extra on WSL installation.
 18.11.2022 | Replaced Docker Toolbox with Docker Desktop for local building and testing.
 Updated Minikube doc.
 General brush-up of outdated info.
+28.11.2022 | Updated section on API testing with Gatling.
+Migrated from Scala IDE to IntelliJ.

 ## Contents